 Advance Payment Table

 The table below lists the only circumstances under which an advance payment may be issued.
 Advance payments may be received and authorized anytime from the "pay as early as" date to the actual completion date of the service.
 The date entered in the receipt acknowledgment field in RHW is the receive date.
-Use the billing statement as the invoice for receiving and paying.
+Use the vendor’s billing statement as the invoice for receiving and paying.
+If the vendor’s billing statement for advance payment situations lacks the required invoice data but all other information is accurate and complete, the VR staff member attaches the RHW system-generated billing cover sheet for the SA to the billing statement.
+The combination of the two documents serves as the invoice for the associated SA.